pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ### 2. Deploy a kubernetes application with PipeCD

-Above are all we need to set up your own PipeCD (both control plane and agent), let's use the installed one to deploy your first Kubernetes application with PipeCD.
+Above is all that is necessary to set up your own PipeCD (both control plane and agent), let's use the installed one to deploy your first Kubernetes application with PipeCD.

 #### 2.1.
 Registering a Kubernetes application
 Navigate to the `Applications` page, click on the `+ADD` button on the top left corner.